 Structured around Carl Rogers’ classic account of the prerequisites of effective therapy.
 Highlights the seminal study that validated empathy, understanding and warmth, and asks, is this really all that’s needed, can being genuine contravene other ‘rules’ of good counselling, and why don’t more studies register therapist effects?

 Starts with leading researchers “bravely questioning” whether their work has been futile, highlights the study which teased out the indirect influence of leaders, then asks whether feedback and ‘coaching’ are the right strategies for producing good clinicians.

 Starts with the contention that “organizational climate underlies the entire process of innovation adoption”, then addresses three key issues: Is your service even ready to change?
 Change driven by money versus mission; just as good for patients?
 The stultifying effect of high staff turnover and how to reduce it.

 Focuses on guidance from NICE, England’s gatekeeper to the public provision of health and social care, questioning its interpretation of research and examining its support for care coordination, referral from treatment to mutual aid groups, and the groups themselves.
 Also, how far should commissioners tie the hands of treatment providers?

-Sent by Drug and Alcohol Findings to alert you to site updates and recent UK-relevant evaluations and reviews of drug/alcohol interventions.
-Matrix refresh funded by Alcohol Change UK.
-Findings is also supported by the Society for the Study of Addiction and advised by the National Addiction Centre.
+Sent by Drug and Alcohol Findings via a third party mailing list to alert you to site updates and recent UK-relevant evaluations and reviews of drug/alcohol interventions.
+Refresh of the Alcohol Treatment Matrix is funded by Alcohol Change UK.
+Findings is also supported by the Society for the Study of Addiction, and advised by the National Addiction Centre.